Kelley O'Hara: Stanford Cardinal (2006–2009)

 A two-time Parade All-American coming into her freshman year at Stanford University, O'Hara led the Cardinal in scoring in 2006 with nine goals.
 She repeated that feat during her sophomore year, helping the Cardinal to the third round of the NCAA Tournament.

 During O'Hara's junior year, Stanford advanced to the College Cup for the first time since 1993, defeating 2005 national champion Portland, 1–0.
 The Cardinal would fall in the semi-final, 0–1, to Notre Dame.

 As a senior, she had one of the best seasons in Division I history, scoring 26 goals with 13 assists.
 O'Hara's senior year ended in the 2009 College Cup, where the Cardinal lost to North Carolina.
 O'Hara received two yellow cards in the second half, ejecting her from the game, forcing the Cardinal to finish the game a woman down.
 The game ended with a score of 1–0, thus marking North Carolina's twentieth National Championship.
 She finished her college career at Stanford with 57 goals and 32 assists, both school records at the time.

 O'Hara was awarded the 2009 Hermann Trophy as collegiate soccer's top player.
 She had been on the MAC Hermann Trophy watch list for three consecutive seasons.
 O'Hara was also a member of the Kappa Kappa Gamma sorority during her time at Stanford.

+On August 5, 2025, O'Hara was named to the Stanford Athletics Hall of Fame Class of 2025.